-What Is the Difference Between SVN and Git?
+What Is the Main Difference Between Git and SVN?

 Here's the biggest difference between Git vs. Subversion (SVN).
 Git version control is a distributed.
 SVN is centralized.
 There are also key differences in repositories, branching, and more.

 If you're considering switching from SVN to Git, you'll want to take these into account.Back to top